marth141/helldivers_bar_bot/README.md

 # Overview

-This bot was built for the 606th community by Kerobero's using a standard simple Elixir stack.
+This bot was built for the Helldiver 606th community as a roleplay bar tender bot.
+It is built using a standard Elixir with Phoenix Framework stack.
 See infrastructure to learn more.

 # Features

 ## Slash Commands